 Japan is a place that you could visit for the sites alone and I really appreciate this aspect of visiting there.
 One of my favourite places has be the quirky and interesting districts of Tokyo.
 Shibuya is a crazy part of Tokyo that is like a neon wonderland, with more or less any and every shop that is possible.
 Harajuku is also another one that is known for its extremely colourful costumes that people wear there and this place has developed a world wide following, particularly for those that love to dress up.

-What I love is that there are some of these very colourful and exaggerated elements of Japanese culture.
+What I love is that there are some of these very colorful and exaggerated elements of Japanese culture.
 On the other hand Japan has many Buddhist temples and the place to see them is definitely Kyoto.
 There are quite literally hundreds of them and they are all waiting there for you to explore them!

 I think that one blog post is not enough to talk about all the things that you can experience in Japan, but hopefully it has inspired you to see for yourself.